 Welcome to Woodham Academy.
 I’m delighted that your son/daughter will be joining us in September.
 Although hard to imagine, in five years time your child will be a young adult, ready to embark upon further education or training.
 We look forward to sharing this journey with you, working alongside you to ensure the best possible future for your child.

 Your child’s transfer from primary to secondary school is both an exciting and daunting time.
-There are many new things for him/her to become familiar with and we believe that in order to ensure a smooth transition, they need support from us and you.
+There are many new things to become familiar with and we believe that in order to ensure a smooth transition, your child needs support from us and from you.
 There may be concerns, queries or anxious feelings which are perfectly natural and, by working together as a partnership, we will succeed in preparing your child for the next stage in their education very quickly.
 At Woodham Academy, we run a number of events to help children to become familiar with the school before their transfer into Year 7.
 These include a one-day visit with their primary class in Year 5 and again in the summer term of Year 6.
 We also have a Friendship Day on a Saturday morning in March, just after offers of places have been sent.
 This gives children the chance to take part in a series of fun activities to get to know their future classmates and allows parents to get to know the school and each other.
 We also hold a Parents’ Information Evening in July.

-Mrs Meachen is responsible for supporting an effective transfer for each child from primary school to Woodham Academy.
-Mrs Meachen works alongside and liaises with relevant staff in your child’s school, gathering information to ensure individual needs are met on transfer.
+Mrs Meachen, Transition Worker Mrs Meachen is responsible for supporting an effective transfer for each child from primary school to Woodham Academy.
+Mrs Meachen works alongside and liaises with relevant staff in your child’s primary school, gathering information to ensure individual needs are met on transfer.
 She works to support your child in their own school and becomes well known to them prior to September.
 Mrs Meachen’s role includes being a part of all activities, visits and taster sessions offered to primary students.

 Year 7 Tutor Team